Back Pain After Car Accident & Back Injury From Car Accident

 The Physical Exam

-The physician will conduct some routine tests in order to narrow down where the neck or back pain is coming from.
-You will be asked to twist, bend and move to see which of these motions bring on bursts of pain.
-They will also be looking for signs of lost flexibility.
+The physician will conduct routine tests to determine where the neck or back pain originates.
+You will be asked to twist, bend, and move to see which motions bring on bursts of pain.
+They will also look for signs of lost flexibility.

 Magnetic Resonance Imaging (MRI)

-An MRI is a diagnostic tool that can create a real-time 3-D image of the spine.
-This will show changes in the soft tissues like nerves and ligaments to help a physician isolate the area where the pain is coming from.
-An MRI is also helpful in diagnosing herniated disc and other spinal cord traumas.
+An MRI diagnostic tool can create a real-time 3-D spine image.
+This will show changes in the soft tissues like nerves and ligaments to help a physician isolate the area where the pain originates.
+An MRI is also helpful in diagnosing herniated discs and other back injuries from car accidents.

 Electromyography (EMG)

-Your treating physician might also order that an EMG test is conducted.
-This test is able to look at the function of the nerves in the back and neck by placing tiny electrodes in the muscles of the lower extremity.
-Those electrodes are able to read the electrical signals in the muscles to determine if a nearby nerve is being pinched.
-This helps in measuring the exact conditions of the nerves.
+Your treating physician might also order an EMG test.
+This test can examine the function of the nerves in the back and neck by placing tiny electrodes in the lower extremity muscles.
+The electrodes read the electrical signals in the muscles to determine if a nearby nerve is being pinched, helping to measure the exact conditions of the nerves.

-While the MRI is able to provide a physical picture of the damage to your neck and spine, the EMG is able to measure the extent of your injury.
-Combined, the two are able to provide a perfect analysis of the neck and spine to submit as evidence of your injury in your car accident claim.
+While the MRI can provide a physical picture of the damage to your neck and spine, the EMG can measure the extent of your injury.
+Together, the two can provide a perfect analysis of the neck and spine to submit as evidence of your back injury from the car accident.

 Types of Back Injuries

-The back is a complex network of bones, muscles, nerves and other tissues that extend from the neck to the pelvis.
-There are a number of injuries that can occur to a person’s back.
-The lower back is the most common site of a back injury and back pain.
-Some of the most common types of injuries include:
+The back is a complex network of bones, muscles, nerves, and other tissues that extend from the neck to the pelvis.
+Many injuries can occur to a person’s back.
+The lower back is the most common site of back injury and pain.
+Some of the most common types of back injuries from car accidents include:

 - Herniated Disc